DrTimothyAldenDavis/SuiteSparse/GraphBLAS/Doc/README_Doc.txt

 --------------------------------------------------------------------------------

 SuiteSparse:GraphBLAS requires OpenMP for its internal parallelism.
-It also needs either POSIX pthreads or OpenMP to be thread-safe, for multithreaded user applications.
-The Mac has POSIX pthreads built-in, which works fine for user-thread safety, but will not be enough to get internal parallelism in GraphBLAS.
 To install OpenMP on the Mac, try these instructions.

 To use OpenMP in GraphBLAS on the Mac: